awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-linux.md

    Successfully installed pip setuptools wheel
    ```

-   Invoking version Python 3 directly by using the `python3` command instead of `python` ensures that `pip` is installed in the proper location, even if an older system version of Python is present on your system\.
+   Invoking Python version 3 directly by using the `python3` command instead of `python` ensures that `pip` is installed in the proper location, even if an older system version of Python is present on your system\.

-1. Add the executable path to your PATH variable: `~/.local/bin`
+1. Add the executable path, `~/.local/bin`, to your PATH variable\.

-**To modify your PATH variable \(Linux, macOS, or Unix\)**
+   To modify your PATH variable \(Linux, macOS, or Unix\):

    1. Find your shell's profile script in your user folder\.
 If you are not sure which shell you have, run `echo $SHELL`\.